 Should You Show or Hide Widgets on Specific Pages in WordPress?

-I am listing a few basic reasons (benefits) why you may consider to hide widgets on some pages.
+I am listing a few basic reasons (benefits) why you may consider hiding widgets on some pages.
 Though you might have your own reasons to show or hide widgets in WordPress.

 - Pagespeed: First of all, fewer resources on a web page means more page speed.
 And everyone loves faster websites.